DBRepo-Project/dbrepo/.docs/api/metadata-db.md

     Beware that the init script provided by Bitnami executes files in alphabetic order!
 For example: the file `setup-schema.sql` is executed **after** the file `setup-data.sql`!
 Thefore a sorting prefix 1-9 is recommended!

+## Limitations

+(none)

+!!! question "Do you miss functionality?
+Do these limitations affect you?"

+    We strongly encourage you to help us implement it as we are welcoming contributors to open-source software and get in [contact](../contact) with us, we happily answer requests for collaboration with attached CV and your programming experience!